saltycoder417/pwn.college-srikar/Comprehending_Commands.md

 ## References

-Add an references or videos you used while solving the challenge.
+The references used were the problem statements in pwn.college, and the video provided in pwn.college.
+Video link: https://www.youtube.com/watch?v=m55AtwjBXpE&list=PL-ymxv0nOtqqRAz1x90vxNbhmSkeYxHVC&t=1s.